danyk20/ctfd-personal_challenge-plugin/personal_challenges/README.md

 # Personal Challenges for CTFd

-This CTFd plugin allows creating individual flag for each player.
+This CTFd plugin allows creating an individual flag for each player.

 Within CTFd you are free to mix and match regular, dynamic and personal challenges.